About Our Seed Company

 Ross Rodgers

 Ross is co-founder of Vibrant Earth Seeds LLC.
 He grew up in Colorado and started saving seeds at age 8, when he collected the Morning Glories growing up his family’s fence.
-As a young man he traveled abroad in Mexico and Southeast Asia for 2 years, and then landed back in the US to obtain a BS in Agricultural Ecology from Prescott College, along with a Permaculture Design Certification (PDC).
-At Prescott he also created his native plant nursery.
+As a young man he traveled abroad in Mexico and Southeast Asia for 2 years, and then landed back in the US to obtain a BS in Agricultural Ecology from Prescott College in 2009, along with a Permaculture Design Certification (PDC).
+At Prescott he mentored extensively with seed breeder John Navazio of Organic Seed Alliance, Tim Crews of The Land Institute, and international permaculturalist Andrew Millison.
+There he also created his native plant nursery.
 In 2010 he became Assistant Seedsman at Turtle Tree Biodynamic Seed Initiative in Copake, NY, where he met Avalon.
-After returning to Colorado, Ross initiated seed libraries along the Front Range through his nonprofit Restore Colorado: Seeds for the People.
-Throughout his life he has been fortunate to meet and share seeds with many farmers throughout the Southwest including Hopi and Pueblo farmers.
-Ross’ other passions are beekeeping, rainwater harvesting, snuggling his kitten and chasing his dog.
+After returning to Colorado, Ross initiated seed libraries along the Front Range through his 501(c)(3) nonprofit Restore Colorado: Seeds for the People including the Boulder Public Seed Library.
+He then completed Seed School Teacher Training with the Rocky Mountain Seed Alliance and was inspired by Bill McDorman's deep love of seeds.
+From 2018-2019, Ross helped Rich Pecoraro clean his large collection of old seed lots to help found MASA Seed Foundation in Boulder, Colorado; as well as participated in Rocky Mountain Seed Alliance's Grain Trials Project.
+Equally as foundational to Ross' life has been his time spent with Hopi and Pueblo farmers in the Southwest, sharing seeds and learning dryland farming practices.
+Ross’ other passions are beekeeping, watershed restoration, rocket stove design, snuggling his kitten and chasing his dogs.

 Avalon Gulley

 Avalon is co-founder of Vibrant Earth Seeds LLC.
-She fell in love with farming and seed cultivation post-college, when she became disillusioned by her career prospects as a Chemistry BA, and spontaneously flew to Puerto Rico with nothing more than a backpack.
+She fell in love with farming and seed cultivation in 2009 post-college, when she became disillusioned by her career prospects as a Chemistry BA, and spontaneously flew to Puerto Rico with nothing more than a backpack.
 She ended up living with a wonderful Puerto Rican homesteading family in the rainforest who grew most of their own food and seeds (Desde mi Huerto).
-From there she continued building her farming experience by volunteering and interning on various farms in Wisconsin and Colorado; and traveling through the Southwest where she learned about traditional agricultural practices of Hopi and Pueblo peoples.
-She teamed up with Ross in 2010 to develop his 501(c)(3) nonprofit Restore Colorado: Seeds for the People.
-They have been cultivating seeds, creating seed libraries and hosting seed events together ever since.
-Avalon loves hiking with her pup and trying to keep the adorable dairy goats from destroying the farm.
+From there she continued building her farming experience by volunteering and interning on various farms in Wisconsin, New York and Colorado.
+In 2010 she met Ross at Turtle Tree Biodynamic Seed Initiative in Copake, NY.
+After that she traveled throughout the Southwest where she learned about Traditional agricultural practices from Hopi and Pueblo Peoples.
+She also attended and helped organize Spiritual Unity of Tribes Gatherings in Nambé Pueblo, South Dakota and Aboriginal Australia.
+Then she teamed up with Ross to develop his 501(c)(3) nonprofit Restore Colorado: Seeds for the People and start seed libraries.
+In 2019 she worked as the administrative assistant to launch MASA Seed Foundation.
+In 2021 she started Vibrant Earth Seeds out of a one-room studio in Durango, Colorado.
+Avalon is passionate about learning Irish flute and her ancestral roots, somatic healing practices and hiking with her pups.